 Philanthropy Under Trump: What To Expect

-Pen and ink illustration of the White House
+A Pen and ink illustration of the White House, to illustrate a blog on the future of philanthropy under Trump.

 Predicting the future of philanthropy is a tricky business—and even more so when it comes to political shifts.
 Under the new Trump administration, the direction of philanthropy could change, although I do not think it will drastically.
 We can only take some guesses based on historical data and recent events.